gobwas/articles/instrumenting-go-components.en.md

 ## Introduction

-In this article I will share my thoughts on how Go programms should be instrumented in a clean and flexible way.
+In this article I will share my thoughts on how Go programs should be instrumented in a clean and flexible way.

 ## TL;DR

 Logging, metrics collection and anything that is not related to main functionality of some code, must not appear within that code.
-Instead, define some _trace points_ of the code that can be instrumented by a user.
+Instead, we can define some _trace points_ of the code that can be instrumented by a user.

 That is, logging and metrics collection are subsets of the **tracing**.